TheSiebi/diorama_generator/README.md

 ![preview: Esri R&D Center Zürich, 307 m radius](docs/esri.png)

-And here's how this may look like 3D-printed (using Snapmaker U1), using a custom model for the base:
+And here's how this may look like 3D-printed, using a Snapmaker U1 and a custom model for the base:

 <img width="2275" height="1279" alt="image" src="https://github.com/user-attachments/assets/261be5d8-06b4-46b2-92a5-5393c12cd6a3" />